Abby Cox

-Abby Palmer Cox is an American educator and mental health worker who has served as first lady of Utah since 2021, as the wife of Governor Spencer Cox.
-She is the founder of Show Up, a statewide initiative supporting social and emotional learning, foster care, Unified Sports, and volunteerism.
+Abby Palmer Cox (née Palmer) is an American educator and mental health worker who has served as the first lady of Utah since 2021.
+The wife of the Utah governor Spencer Cox, she is the founder of Show Up, a statewide initiative supporting social and emotional learning, foster care, Unified Sports, and volunteerism.

 Early life and education

-Cox was born in Mount Pleasant, Utah, and raised on her families ranch as the fifth of ten children of Ken and Charlene Palmer.
+Cox was born in Mount Pleasant, Utah, and raised on her family's ranch as the fifth of ten children of Ken and Charlene Palmer.
 Growing up amid economic challenges and her father’s health issues, she began managing much of the ranch, at the age of 14, overseeing operations.

 Cox attended North Sanpete High School and went on to graduate from Snow College.
 She later completed a bachelor's degree (BA) in special education at Utah State University, with a dual emphasis in early childhood and severe disabilities.

 Before becoming first lady, Cox worked went on to work as an educator and took part in civic and charitable efforts, including PTA leadership, church youth programs, and services for people experiencing homelessness.
 She also continued to manage her family’s ranch, while supporting her husband’s business ventures and political activities, and raised their four children.